TomHallford/FCP-Block-5/README.md

 =====task 1=====

 ###-ising_model flag be inputted on the terminal will play an animation for showing the ising_model.
-The value of external and alpha are defuant which be setted in 0 and 1.
+The value of external and alpha are default which be setted in 0 and 1.

 ###-ising_model  follows one or two flags (-external) (-alpha). these two flags will affect the agreement function and create a new animation.